wshekrota/egopipe/README.md

 ## Metrics

 ```

-So far trivial fields
+These metrics give you a realtime look at what might be happening with your data.
+If you want something more exotic you should use Kibana.
+Figures are post filter so additions/deletions will be seen.

-Elapsed - rough estimate time after read/decode to write index success
+Elapsed - rough estimate time after read/decode to write index success (end to end)
 Bytes - total bytes transit
 Docs - total doc count
-Fields - map is count per field count in docs this gives you a rough idea what is coming in and what is done in the filter.
+Fields - map is docs grouped by number of fields per doc and count within, this gives you a rough idea what is coming in and
+what is done in the filter.
+docFields - number fields this doc

+Rest endpoint
+GET list - all docs
+GET id= - individual doc

 ```